Foot and ankle

 |Kneecap problems||Cartilage injuries||Runner's knee|

 The hip is where our legs are connected to the upper body.
 The hip contains the hip joint, which is a ball-and-socket joint that, due to its flexibility, delivers a great degree of freedom of movement.
-The joint consists of the hip socket (formed by the pelvis) and the femoral head (on the thigh bone) that fit snugly into each other.
+The joint consists of the hip socket (formed by the pelvis) and the femoral head (on the thigh bone) that fit precisely into each other.
 Cartilage ensures that a joint can function without any friction.

 Many hip complaints occur when there is serious wear and tear of the cartilage.